MathuraMG/ConnectionsLab-NYUAD/syllabus.md

 You will be required to present your projects in class on the days the projects are due.
 Project presentation weeks  are as follows:

-Mid-Term Project 1 -  Week 5 - Feb 24th
+Mid-Term Project 1 -  Week 5 - Sept 29th

-Mid-Term Project 2 - Week 10 - April 7th
+Mid-Term Project 2 - Week 10 - Nov 10th

-FInal Project - Week 14 - May 12th
+FInal Project - Week 14 - Dec 12th

 ### Participation
 * Sustained participation that demonstrates thoughtful engagement with the course materials is a requirement to succeed in this class.
 * Active participation helps us, your instructors, get to know you as individuals and keep track of your progress.
 It also provides both you and your classmates greater opportunities to learn from one another.
 * Ways to Participate During Class
     * Be present, attentive, and mindful.
     * Contribute to class discussions by raising questions, supporting/challenging points of interest, offering feedback to other student’s ideas, making connections to examples and material across the program, and sharing relevant personal experiences and perspectives.